Get out the Christmas crockery.

 - Buy paper napkins for food and cocktails.

-- Purchase a party/board game you can put to good use over the festivities with family and friends.
+- Purchase a party/board game you can put to good use over the festivities.